sci-comp/SceneBuilder/README.md

 Grid snapping is currently out of scope due to the existence of [GridMap](https://docs.godotengine.org/en/stable/tutorials/3d/using_gridmaps.html).
 GridMap is a fantastic tool built directly into Godot.

+---

 ## Installation

 In addition to being available in the AssetLib, Scene builder may be installed by simply cloning the entire repo into,

 `res://addons/SceneBuilder/`

-meaning that there will be recursive directories such as,
+which means that a recursive directory pattern will exist,

 `res://addons/SceneBuilder/addons/SceneBuilder/`

-See `scene_builder_plugin.gd` for specific implmenetation.
+[!NOTE]
+Implementation details: Scene builder is logically divided into two main parts: scene builder commands and the scene builder dock.
+The script `scene_builder_commands.gd` adds commands to the Godot toolbar (Project > Tools) and listens for keyboard shortcuts.
+Each command's implementation is contained within the command's respective GDScript file, located in `addons/SceneBuilder/Commands/.
+In the other hand, we have `scene_builder_dock.gd`, which handles logic for the interactable scene builder dock.

+---

 ## Shortcuts

-Shortcuts for the scene builder dock are hardcoded.
-They are as follows,
+These are the default shortcuts.
+To update, edit the resource `scene_builder_config.tres`, then reload the project.

+[!CAUTION]
+Some default shortcuts for scene builder will likely conflict with one of Godot's default shortcuts.
+Scene builder's shortcuts may be updated by changing the values in the resource file: `addons/SceneBuilder/scene_builder_config.tres`, then reloading the project.
+Godot's shortcuts can be updated in the toolbar, `Editor > Editor Settings... > Shortcuts`.

-With an item selected,
+With an item selected in the dock,

 - Enter x rotation mode: 1
 - Enter y rotation mode: 2
 - Enter z rotation mode: 3
+- Enter x offset mode: Shift + 1
+- Enter y offset mode: Shift + 2
+- Enter z offset mode: Shift + 3
 - Enter scale mode: 4
 - Reset orientation: 5
 - Select previous/next items by pressing: Shift + Left/Right Arrow
 - Select previous/next category by pressing: Alt + Left/Right Arrow
 - Exit placement mode: Escape

-Meanwhile, shortcuts for scene builder commands may be rebound by selecting new values in `scene_builder_input_map.tres`.
-Note that, for the most part, Godot doesn't make use of the `Alt` modifier, so we are free to fill out the keyboard with our own shortcuts that use this modifier.

-You will need disable/enable the plugin in order to update new values in `scene_builder_input_map.tres`.

-## Scene builder commands

-In Godot's main bar, click `Project > Tools > Scene Builder` to see a list of productivity commands.

-If you would like to know more about how these commands work, please see the command's respective GDScript file for more information, which is located,

-	`res://addons/SceneBuilder/Commands/`
+Shortcuts for commands are not listed here, but may be viewed in the configuration resource.

 ![scene_builder_commands](./Documentation/Image/scene_builder_commands.png)

-Implementation details: The script `scene_builder_commands.gd` is loaded by `scene_builder_plugin.gd`, which is the class registered to EditorPlugin via `plugin.cfg`.
-The script `scene_builder_commands.gd` adds commands to the Godot toolbar and also listens for keyboard shortcuts.
-Each command's implementation is contained within the command's respective GDScript file.
+---

 ## The scene builder dock

-The scene builder dock requires manual setup.
-This isn't an ideal user experience, but doing things this way leads to very simple and stable solutions, please bear with us!

 ![scene_builder_dock](./Documentation/Image/scene_builder_dock.png)